 And, similar to Bryant’s, the last highlighted bar is Comfort Station in Cincinnati, which has the outward appearance of, well, to be frank, a bathroom.
 The outside of Comfort Station features two doors, with men and women signs above the doors.
 If you didn’t know it was there, you’d miss it as a bar.
 And frankly, this simple and slightly deceptive appearance is what makes Comfort Station the hit that it is.
 If you want to make a bar into a place that people simply have to visit, a bit of mystery is a great choice.

-The best bar design ideas are always built around aesthetics and functionality.
+The best bar design ideas are always built around aesthetics-like art deco-and functionality.
 The aesthetics should always be something that any customer can enjoy.
-That said, the bar owner and designer have quite a bit of freedom in choosing their bar aesthetics (and choosing how to display liquor and store liquor to avoid aesthetic distractions).
+That said, the bar owner and designer have quite a bit of freedom in choosing their bar aesthetics (and choosing how to display liquor and liquor storage techniques to avoid aesthetic distractions with your types of rum).
 When it comes to your bar design ideas, there’s often only so much you can do due to construction and structural constraints.
 That said, you still have options.
 You can look at what other bars have done with limited options to find new ideas for your bar.

 If you’re not sure where to start with your bar design ideas, choosing a theme you want to embody is a good starting point.
 Your bar design might be restricted to fitting around the architecture of your bar, but if that’s the case, don’t let that stop you.
 In fact, some of the most creative bar designs are ones that use the bar architecture to their advantage.
 Strategizing your bar design can also help prevent the common dine and dash.
 These top seven bars with creative designs will give you an idea of what you can do with your bar.

 The Wreck Bar in Florida takes themed design to the underwater level.
 This maritime themed spot features an underwater feature with merpeople entertainment.
-As far as themed bars go, The Wreck Bar is on the extreme end of the spectrum.
+As far as themed bars go, The Wreck Bar is on the extreme end of the spectrum-beyond even a tiki bar.
 You don’t have to hire people to play the part of merpeople to make your bar design the best it can be.
 However, doing something a little bit out there will draw in the crowds.

 This horrifically amazing bar in Portland, The Coffin Club, draws in all manner of patrons due to its commitment to its horror theme.
 While this spot may not be everyone’s cup of tea, there are so many horror aficionados out there.
 They will travel all the way to Portland just to see this spooky spot.
 Your design can be pretty much anything you’d like it to be.
 However, designing your bar around something you know a lot of people love is a good place to start.